halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 45,000 | 20 | 1

 **Forest-Fire**
-Consists of 36 graphs with 10,000 ~ 100,000 nodes and adjusted forward/backward probabilites to produce densities in [0.00004, 0.001].
+consists of 36 graphs with 10,000 ~ 100,000 nodes and adjusted forward/backward probabilites to produce densities in [0.00004, 0.001].
 #Nodes | forward/backward probability
 --- | ---
 10,000 | 0.1, 0.2, 0.3